It gives you advice on:

 - Has it satisfied itself that the risk assessment is adequate on the following key matters in particular:

-- Social distancing – will this be maintained appropriately in class groups and at other times eg start & finish, circulation around the schools;
+- Social distancing – will this be maintained appropriately in accordance with DfE guidance?

 - Cleaning provisions – are these adequate?